GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 To write a Cloud Dataflow job with Java, you first need to download the SDK from the Maven repository.

-When you run this command, Maven creates a project structure and config file for downloading the appropriate version of the Apache Beam SDK.
+When you run this command in Cloud Shell, Maven creates a project structure and config file for downloading the appropriate version of the Apache Beam SDK:

 ```bash
 mvn archetype:generate \